Airmageddon

-Airmageddon is a children's technological game show that aired on CBBC from 20 February to 18 December 2016 and is hosted by Will Best and Rachel Stringer.
+Airmageddon is a children's technological game show that aired on CBBC from 20 February to 18 December 2016.
+It was hosted by Will Best and Rachel Stringer.
 The show involves teams of children using radio-controlled drones.

 Format

 Airmageddon follows a similar format to the Gauntlet/Trial/Arena format of the first and second series of Robot Wars.
 The show followed eight heats, two semi-finals and a grand final.

 Resident drones

 Air Marshall

 The referee of the Airena, he announces the start of a challenge and makes sure that things are kept in order.

 P.I.G.
 (Personalised Interactive Gyrocopter)

 A pig-shaped drone who demonstrates how each challenge is done.
 He'll also oversee challenges if the Air Marshall is out of action.

 G.U.A.R.D.
 (Giant Unmanned Aerial Reconnaissance Drone)

 A large drone built for defensive purposes and is mentioned to not be the smartest.